yxwang19/SAPD/README.md

 pip install -e .
 ```
 ### Quick Example
+The following is a reference command.
+If you interested in other parameter of command,you can look into the main.py for more detail.
 ```
 python main.py --method=sapd --datatype=OECDSuzhou --test_size=0.2 --seed=0 --device=cuda:1 --epoch=10 --batch_size=1024 --lr=0.003 --option_num=5 --gnn_type=LightGCN
 ```